sgpsu98/BM_Final_Project/P8130_Final_Project.md

     ## Multiple R-squared:  0.4516, Adjusted R-squared:  0.4255
     ## F-statistic: 17.29 on 2 and 42 DF,  p-value: 3.32e-06

-add interaction:
+Add Interaction:

-1.  check for adding all interactions for the two models
+1. Check for Adding All Interactions for the Two Models

 <!-- end list -->